near/docs/docs/roles/developer/examples/near-api-js/guides.md

         nodeUrl: "https://rpc.nearprotocol.com",                          // this endpoint must point to the network you want to reach
         walletUrl: "http://wallet.nearprotocol.com",                      // this endpoint must exist for the wallet to work
         deps: {
-            keyStore: new nearlib.keyStores.BrowserLocalStorageKeyStore() // keys are stored as plaintext in LocalStorage }
+            keyStore: new near-api-js.keyStores.BrowserLocalStorageKeyStore() // keys are stored as plaintext in LocalStorage }
     };

     // open a connection to the NEAR platform
     (async function() {
-        window.near = await nearlib.connect(config);                      // connect to the NEAR platform
+        window.near = await near-api-js.connect(config);                      // connect to the NEAR platform
-        window.wallet = new nearlib.WalletAccount(window.near)            // instantiate a new wallet
+        window.wallet = new near-api-js.WalletAccount(window.near)            // instantiate a new wallet

           // ---------------------------------------------------------------------------
-          // here you have access to `nearlib` and a valid connection object `near`
+          // here you have access to `near-api-js` and a valid connection object `near`
           //
           // we've added them to the window object to make working in the console convenient
           // ---------------------------------------------------------------------------